Transgenerational encounters and philosophical concepts: A Reflexive Social Sculpture Practice Exploration

 · To be able to develop my own reflective practice procedure and use it to document social sculpture in written and video formats.

 · To explore non-traditional venues (local senior centers and public or community spaces) in order to focus on a variety of different generational communities and find ways to interact with their plural and complex subjectivities.

 · To develop a more specific lexicon to use to and articulate my practice.
 (At present I am using the term of social sculpture because it is the closest to my practice.)

 1. How can my social sculpture practice explore and enter into dialogue with specific concepts of philosophy?

-2. What is the relationship between human participants, more-than-human participants and experimental gesture making in my creative practice?
+2. What is the relationship between human participants, environment and materials as participants and experimental gesture making in my creative practice?

 3. How can I best present and disseminate my findings and my practice to the communities which I feel my work may be of relevance to?

 In this report, I will describe my findings to date, the methods and methodologies that I have developed, and my intentions in relation to using and building on these in the future.
 I will not go into detail about the contextual elements of my project on the basis that the draft chapter that I will submit is focused on this subject.